AnonMiraj/game_of_life/README.md

 # game_of_life
-a small implemention of Conway's game of life because i was bored
+a small implementation of Conway's game of life because i was bored

+## todo
+- [ ] limit the borders
+- [ ] actually implement the game of life logic